Generic Name: rituximab (ri-TUX-i-mab)

 Brand Name: Rituxan

 Severe and sometimes fatal infusion reactions may occur with rituximab.
 These reactions may occur while you receive rituximab or within 24 hours after you receive it.
-Tell your doctor right away if you develop blurred vision, chest pain, cough, dizziness, drowsiness, fainting, headache, hives, irregular heartbeat, itching, numbness of an arm or leg, swelling, trouble breathing, or wheezing while you receive or after you receive rituximab.
+Tell your doctor right away if you develop blurred vision, chest pain, cough, dizziness, drowsiness, fainting, fast or irregular heartbeat, headache, hives, itching, numbness of an arm or leg, shortness of breath, swelling (eg, lips, tongue, throat, face), trouble breathing, weakness, or wheezing while you receive or after you receive rituximab.

-Severe and sometimes fatal kidney problems and skin reactions may also occur during treatment with rituximab.
-Tell your doctor right away if you experience decreased urination; red, swollen, peeling, or blistered skin; or skin or mouth sores or ulcers.
+Severe and sometimes fatal skin and mouth reactions (Stevens-Johnson syndrome/toxic epidermal necrolysis) may occur during treatment with rituximab.
+Tell your doctor right away if you experience red, swollen, peeling, or blistered skin; or sores or ulcers on your skin, lips, or in your mouth.

 A rare viral infection of the brain (progressive multifocal leukoencephalopathy [PML]) can occur with the use of rituximab in certain patients.
 PML is serious and sometimes fatal.
 Most cases of PML have occurred within 12 months of the last dose of rituximab.
 Tell your doctor right away if you notice new or worsening medical problems, such as confusion, disorientation, or problems thinking; decreased strength or weakness; unusual vision problems (eg, blurred vision, loss of vision); trouble walking or talking; or loss of balance or coordination.